makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 - Let’s make the user experience engaging and reassuring.
 The dark theme of the current product feels somehow omninous.

-The design of a product like Xapo is a big challenge, as it has to both bridge the conceptual gap between people’s existing mental models of currency storage, security and use, and the realities associated a complex system like bitcoin.
-But it’s a worthwhile challenge to take on, as we want bitcoin to succeed!
+The design of a product like Xapo has to both bridge the conceptual gap between people’s existing mental models of currency storage, security and use, and the realities associated with a complex system like bitcoin.
+And it has to do that within the context of a product that’s engaging, confidence-inspiring and easy to use.

+It’s a big challenge, indeed, but an exciting and worthwhile one to take on, as we all want bitcoin to succeed.